okp4/portal-web/README.md

 yarn build
 ```

+## Use

+### Environment

+To launch the Web App, you need to set some environment variables.
+Default values are provided for the development environment in the file `.env.development`.
+Feel free to adapt the values to your needs.

 ### Launch

-Run the server with the following command line:
+Run the server with the following command line.

 ```sh
 yarn start